What: Understand the basics of building a website.

 It is for this reason that we at Small Business LIFT start by asking website inquirers two questions :

-Here’s a chart to help match your website END GOAL with our recommended question #2:
+Here’s a chart (2019)to help match your website END GOAL with our recommended question #2.
+The pricing is outdated but the concept is still valid:

 2. PAY.
 What do you want to pay to accomplish your PLAN (from Q1)?
 Do you want to pay more money to save yourself time?
 Do you want to spend more of your or your team’s time in order to not pay an outside vendor or digital marketing agency?